VivekM20/Data-Analysis-Virtual-Internship-KPMG/README.md

 # KPMG Data Analysis Virtual Internship

-The Completion of this virtual internship invoolved 3 Tasks.
+The Completion of this virtual internship involved 3 Tasks.

 -Module 1 was cleaning the data and find out the quality issues.